 Apart from the Triple Helix model, literature on university engagement also conceptualizes the role of university in regional development and innovation (Gunasekara 2006).
-A study by Bramwell and Wolfe (2008) emphasizes that universities have emerged as central actors in the knowledge-based economy and are expected to play an active role in promoting technological change and innovation.
-Their research provided a detailed case study of the University of Waterloo in Waterloo, and Ontario, Canada.
-With its progressive Coop and Entrepreneurial education programs, and innovative Intellectual Property policy, the study illustrated the way in which the university has contributed to growth and innovation in the local and regional economy.
-While the Triple Helix model highlights the cross-institutional nature of relations among industry, government and university, literature on university engagement (Holland 1999, Chatterton & Goddard 2000) focuses on adaptive responses by universities to the development requirements at regional level.
-This includes for instance.
-Engaging in training and research with a regional focus (Gunasekara 2006).
+While the Triple Helix model highlights the crossinstitutional nature of relations among industry, government and university, literature on university engagement (Holland 1999, Chatterton & Goddard 2000) focuses on adaptive responses by universities to the development requirements at regional level, e.g. engage in training and research with a regional focus (Gunasekara 2006).

-Drawing on the literature on regional innovation and university engagement, Gunasekara (2006) conceptualized the roles university perform in regional innovation system from two categories, namely generative role and developmental role, the distinctions are explained in Table 2.
+Drawing on literatures on regional innovation and university engagement, Gunasekara (2006) conceptualized the roles university perform in regional innovation system from two categories, namely generative role and developmental role, the distinctions are explained in the table 2